exercism/c/docs/CONTRIBUTING.md

 You can check it out [here][c-test-runner].

 Test runners provide a docker-ised method to run an exercise's tests against a students code in Exercism v3.
-This Docker approach helps to allow in-broswer coding by students.
+This Docker approach helps to allow in-browser coding by students.
 Read more about [test runners].

 [Exercism docs]: https://github.com/exercism/docs